halcyondream/halcyondream.github.io/_posts/2024-06-06-thm-dso-walkthrough.md

 "Mother's secrets" is a web pentest challenge.
 It is an unguided challenge and therefore resembles a "real" CTF.
 This writeup covers my own methodology, not just for finding the flags, but for testing the system as though this were a real-world engagement.

-Much of the real content is redacted or not included, as that would take the fun out of doing the challenge yourself.
+Much of the content is redacted or not included, as that would take the fun out of doing the challenge yourself.
 You are encouraged to use this as a guide to develop your own approach, not as a cheat-sheet for the answers.
 (Incidentally, as you will see later, you can find all of the referenced file content online, available to the public, even without a THM subscription.)

 Also, shoutout to the *Alien* theme and references.